Let's come together to do what we can, today

 I have an aching to make the world a better place, and not in a better-mousetrap kind of way.

 I am part of a movement to transform our economy to truly put people and our planet in the center.
-I am utterly devoted to accelerating the transition to this living economy because I believe that in this transformation is hope.
+I am utterly devoted to accelerating the transition to this regenerative economy because I believe that in this transformation is hope.